allegro/turnilo/docs/configuration.md

 **name** (string)

-The name of the cluster (to be referenced later from the data sources)
+The name of the cluster (to be referenced later from the data cube)

 **type** ('druid' | 'mysql' | 'postgres')